Staters of Cilicia Trachea

 Summary Analysis

-Coin catalogue sections: Holmoi, Kelenderis, Nagidos, Pseudo-Kelenderis Mints
+Coin catalogue sections: Anemourion, Aphrodisias, Holmoi, Kelenderis, Nagidos, Pseudo-Kelenderis Mints

-Coin corpus datasets: Holmoi, Group 1, Holmoi, Group 2, Kelenderis, Staters – Group 1, Kelenderis, Staters – Group 2, Kelenderis, Staters – Group 3, Nagidos, Staters – Group 1, Nagidos, Staters – Group 2, Nagidos, Staters – Group 3, Pseudo-Kelenderis Mints
+Coin corpus datasets: Anemourion, Aphrodisias, Staters, Holmoi, Group 1, Holmoi, Group 2, Kelenderis, Staters – Group 1, Kelenderis, Staters – Group 2, Kelenderis, Staters – Group 3, Nagidos, Staters – Group 1, Nagidos, Staters – Group 2, Nagidos, Staters – Group 3, Pseudo-Kelenderis Mints

 Summary

-Pre-Hellenistic silver staters minted at Holmoi, Kelenderis, Nagidos and Pseudo-Kelenderis mints can be divided into three large groups based on their weight, which probably correspond to the three phases of the weight standard development in Cilicia Trachea.
-Assuming that these mints used the same weight standard in the same time periods, and assuming that the weight standard was not increased over time, these groups represent the basic relative chronology of pre-Hellenistic staters in this region.
+Pre-Hellenistic silver staters minted in the mints of Anemourion, Aphrodisias, Holmoi, Kelenderis, Nagidos, and Pseudo-Kelenderis can be divided into two major groups based on their weight.
+Assuming that these mints used the same weight standard during the same time periods, and assuming that the weight standard was not increased over time, these groups represent two phases in the development of the weight standard in Cilicia Trachea.
+These two weight standards differ in terms of average and median weight by approximately 0.7 g, representing a decrease in the weight standard in the second phase by about 6.5%.

 Analysis